 Can you imagine how different generations could be affected but this lack of qualified education?
 Can you imagine how different your education and your country could be?
 So if you can imagine this just a little bit, you can begin, only begin, to understand how the education has been affected in Cambodia by this part of its history.

 Luckily nowadays there are many people in this country that already have had the opportunity to access to a better education and that are willing to learn in order to improve quality in education.
 And here is the point where qualified fellows or interns can be really helpful in Cambodia and in BOOKBRIDGE.

 Improving the quality in education

 And that’s why one of my goals as BOOKBRIDGE fellow is to improve the quality in education.
-During these first months I have been focused on producing new materials for preschool and young learners, helping to create and write the curriculum for preschool, helping to develop the child protection policy (as I explained in my last blog post), searching apps that can help children to improve their learning, helping to create an activity bank for all BOOKBRIDGE Learning Centers, showing new games and methodologies, improve the use of the library, etc.
+During these first months I have been focused on producing new materials for preschool and young learners, helping to create and write the curriculum for preschool, helping to develop the child protection policy, searching apps that can help children to improve their learning, helping to create an activity bank for all BOOKBRIDGE Learning Centers, showing new games and methodologies, improve the use of the library, etc.

 Participation and ownership